TechnoSparks/Better-SMC/README.md

   - Until no errors do:
   - Click "Continue" in the GUI
   - Kill Minecraft or close it
   - Relaunch again.
-If there are still remaining errors, repeat!
+If there are remaining errors, repeat!
 Otherwise enjoy the game
 - MultiMC will always sync to this repository when launching this instance.
 If you'd like to disable this behaviour, disable "Custom commands" in the Instance's settings.

 ### Other launchers